davidvuong/pyraspcontrol/docs/install.md

 # Install PyRaspControl

-To get PyRaspControl install onto your Raspberry Pi should be fairly straight forward.
-The following are steps on what you need to install and manually configure to get PyRaspControl up and running.
+Getting PyRaspControl install onto your Raspberry Pi should be fairly straight forward.
+The following are steps to get it installed, configured, and running:

 1. Clone the project repository from GitHub: